kavyansh34/Engulfing_candle_backtester/README.md

 1) All the dependencies are mentioned in 'Requirements.txt'
 2) Sample data set of BTCUSDT past 1 year in 5m timeframe is provided in 'BTCUSDT_5m_365.csv'
 3) Sample data format is {timestamp, open, high, low, close, volume}
-4) No slippage or fees modeled — pure backtest.
+4) No slippage or fees modeled — pure backtest
-5) Risk-reward ratio is static and can be optimized.
+5) Risk-reward ratio is static and can be optimized

 ## Future enhancement
 * Trailing stoploss and dynamic position sizing